erosDiffusion/ComfyUI-enricos-nodes/README.md

 ![the compositor node](/assets/weak.png)

- just ping me the solution...or do it manually.

 ### Demo
 demo workflow: after installing, drag and drop in your comfy and Pray (if nothing happens, like the red box does not scale and you can't see images after running once) refresh and run again.